devpedroolivier/devpedroolivier/README.md

 ---

 <p align="center">
-💡 Quer otimizar o seu negócio com tecnologia?
+💡 Want to optimize your business with technology?
-👉 Conheça a <a href="https://www.posolutionstech.com.br/">POST</a> ou siga nosso <a href="https://www.instagram.com/posolutionstech/?hl=pt-br">Instagram</a>.
+👉 Check out <a href="https://www.posolutionstech.com.br/">POST</a> or follow us on <a href="https://www.instagram.com/posolutionstech/?hl=pt-br">Instagram</a>.
 </p>